mcpt/mcpt.github.io/index.md

 CPT is a club for anyone who wants to learn, compete, or simply have fun programming.
 I highly recommend it to every student at Mackenzie and I’m excited for the upcoming year!

+### Arsh Raza
+Joining CPT was one of the best choices I have ever made in my life.
+Through CPT I was exposed to competitive programming, one of my favourite hobbies.
+I find competitive programming very fun because I am able to solve logic-based problems through coding.

+This is my first year on the CPT exec team and I hope to help as many students as possible in strengthening their competitive programming skills.

 ## Vice Presidents

 ### Richard Yi